 The money you receive is compensation for the commitment you’re making.
 And because gold volatility is running at levels we haven’t seen since COVID, that compensation is much larger than it would be normally.

-Warren Buffett describes this setup “as getting paid to agree to buy something you want, at a price you want to pay.”

 On Wall Street, it’s known as put selling.

 Now…

 You can sell a put on pretty much any stock you want, at any given time.

+Warren Buffett describes it as getting paid to agree to buy something you want, at a price you want to pay.”

+And right now, because of the highly volatile and unpredictable world we now find ourselves in…

-But right now, because of this war, this has become the best environment for selling puts on gold stocks that I’ve ever seen:
+This has become the best environment for selling puts on gold stocks that I’ve ever seen:

 Four separate forces — each powerful on their own — have converged into a single, historic moment.